 Will you fight Ralf at Magny-Cours?

 "The battle will continue here and hopefully we will see more real overtaking on the circuit.
-I don’t know what will happy but we have had very tough battles in the past and they will always be exciting.
+I don’t know what will happen but we have had very tough battles in the past and they will always be exciting.
 Furthermore, the tests that we did a couple of weeks ago suggest that there is a chance that it could happen again.
 Williams is very strong with the Michelin tyres here.
 Let me assure you that Bridgestone is quickly reacting to Michelin’s threat.
 They brought tyres which have a new compound and we will see if it will be enough to win.
 The problem here is tyre degradation.
 During testing, we had some small issues.
 We improved the car since then and Bridgestone has worked hard to improve the performance of the tyres.
 There will not be particular upgrades on the car, maybe some fine-tuning on the starting procedures, which Luca tested at Fiorano.
 That’s about it".

 Will McLaren lose 2nd place in the Constructors’ Championship?

 "For McLaren, the last few races were not good.
 They are going through a difficult period, but as the saying goes, then there comes a good one.
 We do not know when McLaren will be back fighting but it will happen.
 Who do I fear the most out of Coulthard and Ralf for this race?
 I would say my brother and, seeing that Michelin is very strong here, it could mean another great fight between us.
 If I win again, can it almost all be over?
 For heaven's sake, let's not talk nonsense; until the championship is over, I will not say anything".

 You are one win away from taking your 50th victory in Formula 1.
 Furthermore, you are two wins from equalling Alain Prost’s record of wins: